FilipeAlberoPomar/jira-metrics/README.md

 The easiest way to install is just to download _jira_metrics.py_ and _jira_metrics.cfg_ to your computer.

-You will also need to install two dependencies.
+You will also need to install two project dependencies.

 On MacOS: